 This is a cookbook that nobody should be without.
 Whether you are a new bride or a seasoned cook, Jamie Geller brings fresh ideas to your table.

 Joy of Kosher contains just 100 different original recipes.
-But for each recipe there is a tip on how to dress it up (make it fancier) or down, cut down the preparation time (time savers), variations, make it parve, and pair it (what it goes with).
+Each recipe holds is a tip on how to dress it up (make it fancier) or down, cut down the preparation time (time savers), variations, make it parve, and pair it (what it goes with).
 That adds up to a lot more than 100 recipes.

 Not just a kosher cookbook, Joy of Kosher is a Jewish cookbook.
 In her chatty relaxed prose style, Geller focuses on our Jewish lives and our values: family, the kitchen, Jewish holidays and foods associated with the Jewish experience, for example ideas for Mishloach Manot on Purim.
 The "dress up" recipes, she says, are fit for entertaining important guests like a queen.